Tennis Clubs in Michigan (Tournaments, Leagues, Clinics & Camps)

 2× Grand Slam finalist

-Raised in East Lansing from age 10, Martin won the MHSAA Class A No. 1 singles state title for East Lansing High School in 1987 before starring at Northwestern.
-He reached the finals of the 1994 Australian Open and 1999 US Open, peaked at world No. 4, and was a member of the 1995 US Davis Cup championship team.
-He founded the Todd Martin Youth Leadership program in Lansing and later served as CEO of the International Tennis Hall of Fame.
+Raised in East Lansing from age 10, Martin won the MHSAA Class A No. 1 singles state title for East Lansing High School in 1987 before playing at Northwestern, where he earned ITA All-American honors and the 1990 Big Ten Player of the Year award.
+He reached the finals of the 1994 Australian Open and 1999 US Open, peaked at world No. 4, and played nine consecutive years on the US Davis Cup team, including the 1995 championship squad.
+He founded the Todd Martin Youth Leadership program in Lansing and today serves as Tournament Director for the Cincinnati Open.

 Victor Amaya